Celebrate Traditional Curries, Stews and Everything in Between this National Curry Week

 The creamy, aromatic curries of Thailand need no introduction.
 Loved in all corners of the globe for their fresh, fragrant ingredients such as ginger, lemongrass, chilli, coriander, coconut milk, cumin and turmeric – to name a few of the usual suspects – you’ve no doubt enjoyed more that your fair share of zingy green and fiery red curries.
 But unbeknown to most, lamb is an awesome addition to the abovementioned elements, especially when served along with sticky rice and crunchy vegetables.
 Give it a try for yourself at home and thank us later.

 Okay, so we can’t not mention the OG of the curry world: India.
 From creamy kormas, to tear-inducing vindaloos and moreish masalas, India has more incredible curry recipes than there are days in a year.
 Of course, lamb is the only way to enjoy an authentic taste of the subcontinent, so we’ve done the legwork for you with our collection of Indian Curry Recipes.
-Featuring firm favourites like our Quick Lamb Curry, Creamy Lamb and Spinach Curry and Easy Lamb Biriyani.
+Featuring firm favourites like our Quick Lamb Curry and Easy Lamb Biriyani.

 Fall in Love with Lamb this National Curry Week